top of page

 Duke Energy Solar Rebate Program

 The Duke Energy solar rebate program once incentivized customers to adopt solar energy by providing financial rebates for solar installations.
 Customers who installed solar panels received a rebate based on the system's capacity.
-Unfortunately, the program is no longer accepting applications, closing its doors to new participants.
+Unfortunately, this North Carolina solar incentive program is no longer accepting applications, closing its doors to new participants.

 Large Solar Panel Systems In North Carolina